 A year or so before planning retirement and not being completely sure to stay in California or to go to North Carolina, I attended a vascular conference in New York.
-There I approached chief of the vascular department in the University of North Carolina in Chapel Hill.
+There I approached the chief of the vascular department in the University of North Carolina in Chapel Hill.
 I told him about my planned retirement and intent to be associated with activity of his department.
 He looked at me, paused and said: “You know, there are ways to go by doing that.”
 He meant different ways.
 Then he gave me his business card and asked for an email.

 I never called him back.

 Then, a few months later, I attended another vascular conference, this time organized by Duke.
-I asked chief of vascular surgery from that institution the same question.
+I asked the chief of vascular surgery from that institution the same question.
 “No problem,” she said.
 “Here is the name of my secretary and her telephone number.
-She will put you on our list and you can start to attend our Friday morning conferences.”
+She will put you on our list, and you can start to attend our Friday morning conferences.”

 That’s the way I chose Duke over North Carolina.
 I suppose it’s like UCLA and USC in California.
-People are very passionate here and everyone in this area must make choice.
+People are very passionate here and everyone in this area must make a choice.